tagtime/tminder/README.md

 # TagTime Minder

-Canonical URL: mind.tagti.me -> tminder.glitch.me
+Canonical URL: mind.tagti.me currently pointing to tminder.glitch.me

 TagTime Minder, or Tminder, is a utility that tells you the probability that you'll get your requisite number of emergency TagTime pings by your Beeminder